 A typical year of the SIMPLE-Crypto Association follows four main steps:

-• Yearly report The contributors of the association write a report describing yearly progresses and listing potential plans (with a tentative time budget) for the next year.
+- Yearly report.
+The contributors of the association write a report describing yearly progresses.

-• Sponsors' workshop Sponsors meet during an annual workshop to discuss the report and identify promising developments.
-The report is updated based on this feedback.
+- Sponsors' workshop.
+Sponsors meet during an annual workshop to discuss the report and identify promising developments.
+The report is updated based on this feedback, with a list of potential plans for the next year.

-• Projects selection The association board approves the report which is published on the SIMPLE-Crypto website.
+- Projects selection.
+The association board approves the report which is published on the SIMPLE-Crypto website.
 Developers are contacted to work on the projects of the priority list by the association’s contact points (see the people tag) and open source projects are launched (e.g., via internships or other relevant means) for one year given the budget constraints.

 The four main criteria driving the selection of the projects are:

-• Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).
+- Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).

-• Their security in the worst-case evaluation setting that the association promotes.
+- Their security in the worst-case evaluation setting that the association promotes.

-• Their mid/long-term relevance for emerging industrial applications.
+- Their mid/long-term relevance for emerging industrial applications.

-• Their genericity and portability on the widest possible range of devices and platforms.
+- Their genericity and portability on the widest possible range of devices and platforms.

 Lifetime of the association’s projects